dm17ryk/nicels/README.md

 ```

 When invoked without `--name`, the commands operate in read-only mode.
 Update
 operations fail fast if required metadata is omitted.
+Run the commands as root
+or with elevated privileges to modify the system-wide database; regular users
+automatically receive a private `~/.nicels/DB/NLS.sqlite3` that is created on
+first write and layered on top of the packaged defaults.

 ### Keeping this section in sync
 The CLI reference below is generated from the live binary.
 After changing